bottledcode/RFC/drafts/records.md

 ### var_dump

-When passed an instance of a record the `var_dump()` function will generate output the same as if an equivalent object was passed — e.g., both having the same properties — except the output generated will replace the prefix text "object" with the text "record."
+When passed an instance of a record the `var_dump()` function will generate output the same as if an equivalent object were passed — e.g., both having the same properties — except the output generated will replace the prefix text "object" with the text "record."